-Passing score on Illinois Early Childhood Content Area Test (107).
-Students must submit proof of passing the certification test to the department office and to the Community Outreach and Field Placement Services Office before they will be allowed to student teach.
-In addition, all candidates must pass the Assessment of Professional Teaching (APT) Certification Test (101) and submit a professional portfolio before completing student teaching.
+Passing score on Illinois Early Childhood Content Area Test.
+Students must submit proof of passing the content area test to the department office and to the Field Placement Office before they will be allowed to student teach.
+In addition, all candidates complete, submit, and receive a passing score on an edTPA portfolio and submit a professional portfolio in LiveText before completing student teaching.
 Prior to completing the master's degree, students must successfully complete the program's Comprehensive Exam.